 2) Add some more resistive load

-Resistive loads act as a 'break' on the harmonics, coutering their effects in the system and therefore adding additional resistive load can counter the problem of harmonics within a generator system (assuming you have suffiecient capacity to add these loads).
+Resistive loads act as a 'break' on the harmonics, countering their effects in the system and therefore adding additional resistive load can counter the problem of harmonics within a generator system (assuming you have sufficient capacity to add these loads).

 3) Monitor from the Speed, Not the frequency

 You may turn off the frequency monitoring, if you have another way of monitoring the speed of the engine.
-As speed is always proportional to the fundimental frequency, your fundimental frequncy will not be low if your engine speed doesnt fall.
+As speed is always proportional to the fundamental frequency, your fundamental frequency will not be low if your engine speed doesn't fall.

 Most generators of standard design not using CANBUS to communicate with the engine calculate speed from the alternator frequency. in this case adding a magnetic pickup to the system will allow monitoring of engine speed.